liujianxun-ict/BestConfig/source/examples/cassandra.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-BestConf for Cassandra
+BestConfig for Cassandra
 ======================

 Experimental Settings
 ---------------------

-We executed Bestconf for the spark cluster with 4 nodes.
+We executed Bestconfig for the spark cluster with 4 nodes.
 The spark cluster consists of 1 master node and 3 slave nodes.
 All nodes used in our experiment are shown below.